Lusan-sapkota/Notura/README.md

 ### Development Tools

-- **Vite** - Build tool that's actually fast
+- **Vite** - Build tool that's actually fast (sub-second hot reloads)
-- **Vitest** - Testing that doesn't make you hate testing
+- **Vitest** - Testing framework that doesn't make you want to quit programming
+- **React Testing Library** - Component testing that focuses on user behavior
-- **ESLint & Prettier** - Code quality enforcers
+- **ESLint & Prettier** - Code quality enforcers (the good kind of strict parents)

 ## Development Status

-### What's Done (The Good Stuff)

-- Core markdown editor with live preview
-- Auto-scrolling preview that follows your cursor
-- Auto-save functionality (because I care about your work)
-- Hierarchical folders and collections system
-- Full-text search with SQLite FTS5
-- Complete CRUD operations for notes and collections
-- Export/Import functionality
-- Responsive design that works on any screen size
-- Theme switching between Cyber Amber and Zen Paper
-- Metadata panel with all the stats you didn't know you needed
-- Local storage with SQLite (your data stays yours)
-- Comprehensive test suite (yes, I actually write tests)

-### What's Coming (The Even Better Stuff)

-- Advanced tag management system
-- More search filters
-- Note linking and backlinks
-- Performance optimizations (making fast things faster)
-- More export formats
-- Plugin system (maybe, if I'm feeling ambitious)
+### What's Done (The Actually Impressive Stuff)

+**Editor That Doesn't Suck:**
+- Advanced markdown editor with live preview and auto-scroll sync
+- Comprehensive tab system with keyboard shortcuts (Ctrl+Tab, Ctrl+1-9, because who has time to click?)
+- Auto-save with 2-second debounce (your work is safer than your browser history)
+- Zen mode for when you need to pretend the outside world doesn't exist
+- Text selection toolbar that appears like magic when you select text
+- Version history with restore capabilities (time travel for your thoughts)
+- Line numbers because sometimes you need to know you're on line 247 of your grocery list

+**Organization That Actually Makes Sense:**
+- Hierarchical folder system with drag-and-drop (move stuff around like you're Marie Kondo)
+- Enhanced sidebar that collapses when you need more screen real estate
+- Full-text search powered by SQLite FTS5 (finds your stuff faster than you can remember where you put it)
+- Tag management system with add/remove functionality (because #productivity #life #chaos)
+- Search toggle between notes and folders with real-time filtering
+- Smart folder navigation with visual depth indicators

+**UI/UX That Doesn't Make You Cry:**
+- Two gorgeous themes: Cyber Amber (dark mode for night owls) and Zen Paper (light mode for morning people)
+- Fully responsive design (works on your phone, tablet, that ancient laptop you refuse to replace)
+- Comprehensive keyboard navigation (mouse is optional, carpal tunnel is not)
+- Resizable panels with persistent layouts (set it once, forget about it forever)
+- Real-time stats (word count, character count, reading time, lines - all the numbers you didn't know you needed)

+**Media Management That Actually Works:**
+- Advanced image management system with gallery
+- Auto-conversion of base64 images to managed assets (because nobody wants bloated files)
+- Image insertion via upload, URL, or drag-and-drop
+- Image gallery modal for browsing your visual masterpieces
+- Markdown table support with visual formatting
+- Task lists with interactive checkboxes (finally, a todo list that works)
+- Code syntax highlighting for 100+ languages (your code snippets look professional now)

+**Data You Can Actually Trust:**
+- Local SQLite database with FTS5 search (no cloud, no subscriptions, no "oops we lost everything" emails)
+- Export/import functionality for Markdown files
+- Storage information and database size tracking
+- Comprehensive CRUD operations for notes and folders
+- Image asset management with automatic cleanup
+- Data persistence that actually persists

+**Developer Experience That Doesn't Hate You:**
+- Comprehensive test suite (Vitest + React Testing Library + Rust tests)
+- TypeScript throughout for type safety (because runtime errors are for other people)
+- Modern build tooling (Vite, Tauri 2.0)
+- Clean architecture with 25+ reusable UI components
+- Custom hooks for everything (useNotes, useTabs, useImageManager, useVersionHistory)

+### What's Coming (The Cherry On Top)

+**Search Enhancements:**
+- Advanced filtering UI with date ranges and tag filters
+- Search history and suggestions (because you're probably looking for the same thing again)
+- Filter persistence and combination logic
+- Related notes suggestions based on content similarity

+**Final Polish:**
+- Enhanced accessibility features (WCAG 2.1 AA compliance)
+- Performance optimizations for large datasets
+- Onboarding flow for new users
+- Error boundaries and loading states
+- Cross-platform testing and optimization

 ## Getting Started